Mauna Kea Keck Telescopes

-Overlooking the Keck Twin Telescopes the Subaru and the ITF telescopes on Mauna Kea.
+Overlooking the Twin Keck Telescopes, the Subaru and the ITF telescopes on Mauna Kea.

 Camera: Canon EOS-1Ds Mark III